cubefs/cubefs/README.md

 * multi-tenancy

-* POSIX-compatible mountable filesystem client
+* POSIX-compatible & mountable

 * S3-like object storage interface

-In particular, ChubaoFS can be used as persistent storage volumes for online applications, database services and machine learning jobs orchestrated by Kubernetes.
+In particular, ChubaoFS can be used to decouple computing from storage for online applications, database or data processing services and machine learning jobs orchestrated by Kubernetes.

 ## Document